akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice sat still, her hands cold. *They are talking about me,* she thought. *And not only about me.*

-She checked inside the needle-case, grateful to find that all the expensive steel needles were still present.
+She checked inside the needle‑case, grateful to find that all the expensive steel needles were still present.

 ---

+### Preparations

 *That night, Winchester hummed with whispered conversations.
 The King’s departure had loosened tongues.
 In one chamber, loyal barons swore renewed oaths to the Queen.
 In another, clerks tallied the cost of the coming campaign.
 And in a small, dim room off the east courtyard, a different kind of gathering took place.*
- replace Beaumont -- in progress

 The chamber was small, lit by a single candle.
-Around the table sat three men: the grey‑haired agent in his plain cloak; a portly figure in a merchant’s fur‑trimmed coat, known only as the Pied Merchant; and a lean, sharp‑featured man whose silence spoke of authority—Robert de Beaumont, Count of Meulan, though no one spoke his name aloud.
+Around the table sat four men: the grey‑haired agent in his plain cloak; a portly figure in a merchant’s fur‑trimmed coat, known only as the Pied Merchant; a lean, sharp‑featured man whose silence spoke of authority—Lord Everard de la Roche; and a fourth, younger, who had not yet spoken.

-Beaumont would sail with the King on the morrow.
-His presence here was a risk, but risks were how men advanced.

-“The King’s campaign in Normandy will succeed,” the Pied Merchant said, his tone light.
-“The French are disorganised.
-Clito is a shadow, nothing more.
-The real danger is… uncertainty.
-If the Queen feels threatened, she may act rashly.”

-The grey man nodded.
-“And a queen who acts rashly is a queen who makes enemies.”

-Beaumont swirled his wine.
-“Young William seemed to enjoy himself at the feast.
-A fine lad.
-He will make a good king one day.”

-“If he lives that long,” the Pied Merchant murmured, then added quickly, “God willing, of course.”

-A pause.
-The candle flickered.

-Beaumont set down his cup.
-“We serve the King.
-We have always served the King.
-But service does not mean blindness.
-We must be ready for any… contingency.”
+Roche swirled his wine, his eyes distant.
+“I remember when the old King held court at Rouen.
+My father knelt before him.
+We had land then.
+A hall with a view of the Seine.”
+He sighed.
+“Henry took it.
+Gave it to a clerk with ink on his fingers.”

+The Pied Merchant shrugged.
+“Lands are lost.
+Lands are won.”

+Roche nodded slowly.
+“The King’s vow has given us a gift.
+The girl is nothing.
+A manor of five hides, a few geese.
+Let Sir Guy chase his shadow.
+The marriage serves our purpose.
+Godfrey will stay small, weak, and forgotten.”

 The grey man leaned forward.
-“The succession is secure.
-William is healthy.
-The Queen is capable.
-There is nothing to fear.”

-“Nothing at all,” Beaumont agreed.
-His tone was smooth, reassuring.
+“And the Breton March?”

+“We whispered against it.
+Henry listened.
+The March will remain a border, not a fortress.”
+Roche set down his cup.
+“Our work is not to stop the marriage.
+It is to ensure that when the time comes, there is no strong son to rally behind Henry.”

+The fourth man spoke for the first time, his voice low.
+“We are here to set the stage for a future heir.
+After Henry is gone, we—”

 A knock at the door.
 The men fell silent.

 A servant’s voice: “Sir Guy de Montfort.”

-Beaumont’s eyes flicked to the grey man.
-“Your petitioner.”
+Roche’s eyes flicked to the grey man.
+“Hmm.
+Your petitioner.”

 Sir Guy entered, his face flushed with wine and urgency.
 He sat opposite the grey man, his self‑importance barely contained.

-“The Queen is protecting the Saxon girl,” he said.
-“I saw it tonight.
-She sat with her in the window seat.”
+“The Queen is surely protecting the Saxon girl,” he said rudely.

 The grey man nodded indulgently.
 “We heard.”

-“Then we must move faster.
+“Then we must move together.
 The King will return in the spring.
 Once he does, any challenge will be crushed.”

-Beaumont exchanged a glance with the Pied Merchant.
+Roche exchanged a glance with the Pied Merchant.
 Sir Guy was a useful tool—eager, ambitious, and blind to the larger game.

 “What do you propose?” the grey man asked, playing along.

-“The legal hearing.
+“A legal hearing.
 Escheat.
-We claim the old thegn is unfit, that the girl cannot hold the land.
-Roger of Salisbury will hear the case.”
+We claim the old thegn is unfit, that the girl cannot hold the land.”

 The Pied Merchant shrugged.
 “A local matter.
 Pursue it if you wish.”

 Sir Guy’s jaw tightened.
 “I need support.
 Silver.
 Witnesses.”

-“You will have what you need.”
-Beaumont’s voice was dismissive.
+“You shall have what you need,” Roche said, his voice smooth.
 “But do not mistake this for our main purpose.
 Stanwey is a stone in your shoe, not a cornerstone of the realm.”

 Sir Guy raised his cup, trying to regain the initiative.
 “To the King’s departure.”

 “To the King’s departure,” the others echoed, their voices flat.

-Beaumont rose.
+Roche rose.
 “I need my sleep.
 We sail at dawn.”
 He glanced at the grey man.
 “Walk with me.”

 The grey man stood.
 The Pied Merchant followed.
+The fourth man rose silently.
 The three of them moved toward the door.

 Sir Guy frowned.
 “What of the rest?
 The plan?”

 “You have your instructions.”
-Beaumont paused at the threshold, not looking back.
-“I will send word from Normandy.”
+Roche paused at the threshold, not looking back.
+“I will send word from Normandy.
+Do nothing until then.”

 The door closed behind them.
 Sir Guy sat alone, the candle flickering, the parchment still on the table.
-He did not notice that they had not once asked for his opinion on anything beyond Stanwey.
+He felt important, not noticing that the others had not once asked for his opinion on anything beyond Stanwey.

-In the corridor, Beaumont’s voice faded: “Now, about that other matter… the Clito business requires a messenger to Flanders.
-We must ensure the Queen’s attention stays elsewhere…”
+In the corridor, Roche’s voice faded: “The Clito business requires a messenger to Flanders.
+The French king waits.
+We set the stage for a future heir.
+One step at a time.”

 The words trailed off, lost in the stone.